Leto-gg/lookup/README.md

 # Leto.gg/lookup HTTP API
 This repo is dedicated to the public endpoint of leto.gg.
-This repo consists of the main website as well as an example set of API code to retrieve the number of requests of an IPFS CID/BAFY
+This repo consists of the main website as well as an example set of API code to retrieve the number of requests of an IPFS CID/BAFY via the leto engine found [here](https://github.com/noryev/leto-engine)

 # Table of Contents
 - [Usage](#usage)